jienagu/sichuanMojo/README.md

 ### provide a summary table of a selected column with basic statistical infomation (min, max, sum, median) which grouped by desired column(s)

+Note: if arg output_json = True, output will be json format.
+Otherwise, output will be a data frame.

 ```python
 sm.groupby_across(test_df, ["group", "major"], summmarize_at="age", operation=None, output_json = False)
 ```